prachik26/Peer-to-Peer-Carpooling/README.md

    * pip install mysql-connector-python
    * pip install pillow
    * pip install pymysql
-4. After installing all these libraries, we need to create a database in mysql and give it's details to the settings.py file in Major 2>carpool>carpool folder.
+4. After installing all these libraries, we need to create a database in mysql and give it's details to the settings.py file in Peer-to-Peer Carpooling>carpool>carpool folder.
 The same details should be added in the views.py file in Major 2>carpool>website folder.
 5. Ater creating the database, run the following commands to run the server of Django:
    * cd carpool
    * python manage.py makemigrations